dali-lab/dev-resources/ios_dev_guide.md

 ## External Libraries and Cocoapods

-One word: Cocoapods.
+##### Cocoapods
 If you didn’t know about cocoapods, you’re welcome.
 Cocoapods gives you easy access to the wealth of open-source libraries available for native iOS development.
 Get started with the guide here

-Tips
+##### Tips
 * If you’re having trouble understanding how to use a library, download the example app on the library's GitHub page and play around with that in Xcode to see how it works.
 * Sometimes after running pod install Xcode won’t recognize the new library until you run a clean (shift + command + k or Product -> Clean)